Creating standard operating procedures for QM

 3. Quicker approval

-It is easier to make changes to standard operating procedures because not every change requires a new release of the QM system / QM manual, which can be time-consuming, especially for large companies.
-Component separation sometimes also sometimes makes sense in the document landscape.
+It is easier to make changes to standard operating procedures because not every change requires a new release of the QM manual, which can be time-consuming, especially for large companies.
+Component separation sometimes also makes sense in the document landscape.

-Are you unsure which option is better for you?
+Are you unsure which option is best for you?
 Please feel free to contact us.
 We're happy to help.

 Contact us now